microsoft/nni/docs/en_US/HowToImplementTrainingService.md

 Users should put all of trial job detail information into a list, and return the list.

 __addTrialJobMetricListener(listener: (metric: TrialJobMetric) => void)__
-NNI will hold a EventEmitter to get job metrics, if there is new job metrics detected, the EventEmitter will be triggered.
+NNI will hold an EventEmitter to get job metrics, if there is new job metrics detected, the EventEmitter will be triggered.
 Users should start the EventEmitter in this function.

 __removeTrialJobMetricListener(listener: (metric: TrialJobMetric) => void)__
 Close the EventEmitter.